Cerlancism/chatgpt-subtitle-translator/README.md

   - `-b, --batch-sizes <sizes>`
     Batch sizes of increasing order for translation prompt slices in JSON Array (default: `"[10,100]"`)

-    The number of lines to include in each translation prompt, provided that they are estimated to within the token limit.
+    The number of lines to include in each translation prompt, provided that they are estimated to be within the token limit.
-    In case of mismatched output line quantities, this number will be decreased step-by-step according to the values in the array, ultimately reaching one.
+    In case of mismatched output line quantities, this number will be decreased step by step according to the values in the array, ultimately reaching one.

     Larger batch sizes generally lead to more efficient token utilization and potentially better contextual translation.
     However, mismatched output line quantities or exceeding the token limit will cause token wastage, requiring resubmission of the batch with a smaller batch size.
   - `--experimental-structured-mode [mode]`
     Enable [structured response](https://openai.com/index/introducing-structured-outputs-in-the-api/). (default: `array`, choices `array`)